In this article, you will learn everything you need to know about the Next-Gen Antivirus module.

 1. Description

-2. How does Next-Gen Antivirus & MDM work?
+2. How does Next-Gen Antivirus work?

-3. HEIMDAL Agent - Next-Gen Antivirus & MDM
+3. HEIMDAL Agent - Next-Gen Antivirus

-4. Next-Gen Antivirus & MDM view
+4. Next-Gen Antivirus view

-5. Next-Gen Antivirus & MDM settings
+5. Next-Gen Antivirus settings

 DESCRIPTION